 My wife, Maribeth, teaches first grade at Penn Manor School District.
 Before that, she taught Kindergarten for ten years.
 I look forward to having coffee with her on the weekends before our son, Benson, wakes up.
 I’m always disappointed if our schedule prevents it.

-My seven-year-old son has been the perfect excuse to do all the things society frowns on a grown man doing–horsing around, playing video games, and watching cartoons.
+My nine-year-old son has been the perfect excuse to do all the things society frowns on a grown man doing–horsing around, playing video games, and watching cartoons.

 Teachers Pay Teachers